ehz0ah/ehz0ah/README.md

 - 🔭 studying **Computer Engineering** at the **National University of Singapore (NUS)**.
 - ⚡ interested in **Embedded Systems**, **Software Engineering** and **Internet of Things**

+Passionate about ambitious projects that demand innovation, efficiency, and real-time performance.

-Feel free to connect with me @ehzoah on Telegram! 🤝
+Feel free to connect with me! 🤝

 <hr/>